tonyxieuoft/BCB430_Chang_Lab_program/README.md

 As stated, this directory must be in **NEPR** format.
 If a previous iteration of the NCBI Exon Puller has ran during the program session, the program automatically suggests the path to its results directory as input for the NCBI Genome Blaster.
 The genes and taxa of interest within the input reference sequence directory will dictate the genes and taxa of interest whose sequences will be pulled out by the NCBI Genome Blaster.

-To illustrate, suppose a user specified an initial iteration of the NCBI exon puller (option #1) to pull out rhodopsin sequences for the taxon `Chiroptera`.
+For instance, suppose a user specified an initial iteration of the NCBI exon puller (option #1) to pull out rhodopsin sequences for the taxon `Chiroptera`.
 Afterward, suppose they called option #3 and selected the results directory as the reference sequence directory.
 Then, the NCBI Genome Blaster would BLAST and extract rhodopsin sequences exclusively from Chiroptera subject genomes that did not have results from the NCBI Exon Puller.

 #### Automatic or Manual Assignment (required input)

 The program asks for users to choose between automatic or manual assignment of reference species to sub-taxa within the overarching taxa of interest to BLAST.
-Automatic assignment effectively assigns a reference species to every subject genome with the goal of maximizing query sequence to subject genome similarity.
+Automatic assignment assigns a reference species to every subject genome with the goal of maximizing query sequence to subject genome similarity.
 Read more about this method and its rationale in the *Methods and Algorithms* section.
 Alternatively, the user can choose to manually select the sub-taxa within the overarching taxa of interest that each reference species will BLAST against.

 #### Manual Assignment File (optional input)